 My children love to dress up in costumes.
 Hence, we have acquired a ton of them.
 Capes, hats, and tiaras are abundant for any child who wants to role play at my house, in addition to the full-body zip-up style costumes normally reserved for Halloween.
 It is possible that my kids have more dress-up clothes than regular play clothes.
 Once, I took pictures of the collection.
 I filled up this rug four times over to capture it all.

-Don’t horde it.
 Costumes are some of the most rewarding hand-me-downs to pass along.
 Keep a revolving door approach to your collection and all the children involved will be pleased with the flow of new-to-them items.
 Hit the second-hand stores in October when they put their costumes out, and trade in too-small items for ones that fit this year.
 Better yet, organize a swap with a group of parents.

 When my son was three, his grandmother gave him a huge plastic container with a lid labeled with adorable letter stickers reading “Julian’s Dress-Up Clothes”.
 She had half-filled it with items left over from her children’s dress up collection: a top hat from my sister’s dance show, an old tie of my dad’s, and a pair of clogs that my own grandparents had brought me from Holland when I was a child.
 Eventually we had to add more tubs and divvy the items into categories: Hats and masks; princess stuff; everything else.
 Now we have three tubs of costumes and accessories.

 If your children do not have a full wardrobe of hanging clothes in their closets, placing a few bulky items on hangers will keep them from filling your other designated dress up space.
 My kids have some lower level closet rods where full-body costumes like the ones below are hanging.

 If you’ve got wall space at your children’s eye level, install hooks that can hold dress-up clothes.
 Easy access increases the odds that kids will hang them back up after a dramatic play session.